martinkoster/actionfx/actionfx-core/README.md

 `void methodName(@AFXControlValue("usernameTextField") String username)`

-In this case, the user value entered in text field with ID usernameTextField' will be injected as method argument.
+In this case, the user value entered in text field with ID `usernameTextField` will be injected as method argument.

 The following attributes are available inside the annotation: